LuiseQuoss/ebvcube/README.md

 <!-- badges: end -->

-This package can be used to easily access the data of the EBV netCDFs which can be downloaded from the [Geobon Portal](https://portal.geobon.org/).
+This package can be used to easily access the data of the EBV netCDFs which can be downloaded from the [GEO BON Portal](https://portal.geobon.org/).
 It also provides some basic visualization.
 Advanced users can build their own netCDFs with the EBV standard.